-• Tourism: As Gower's popularity increases traffic, limited car parking facilities, pedestrian and disabled access, footpaths becoming worn and habitats being disturbed will all need to be effectively managed.
+Tourism: As Gower's popularity as a tourism and visitor destination increases, effects such as increased volumes of traffic, limited car parking facilities, pedstrian and disabled access, wear and tear on footpaths and disturbance of ecological habitats will all need to be effectively managed.
 The effects of increased land-based and offshore activities, together with increasing requirements for associated facilities, will need to be carefully considered to achieve a sustainable balance between the economy and the environment.